cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

    20140425T06
    20140430T06

-This kind of form can be used for specifying special behaviour near the end of the workflow, at the final cycle point's date-time.
-We can also represent this in cylc with a collapsed form:
+This form can be used to get special behaviour near the end of the workflow, at the final cycle point.
+We can also represent this in Cylc with a collapsed form:

 .. code-block:: none

    R[limit?]/[interval]
-   R[limit?]//[date-time]
+   R[limit?]//[datetime]
-   [interval]/[date-time]
+   [interval]/[datetime]

 So, for example, you can write: